Dental Hygiene

 • Once enrolled in the Dental Hygiene program, students are required to complete all courses in the four semesters of instruction in the required sequence and without interruption, in order to integrate theoretical and clinical education and to graduate.

-• Students should expect to be involved in program courses and program responsibilities/requirements on a full-time basis from approximately 7am to 5 pm Monday through Friday.
+• Students should expect to be involved in program courses and program responsibilities/requirements on a full-time basis most days of the semester from approximately 8am to 4pm Monday through Friday.

 • Students may be required to be on campus when not normally scheduled for different meetings, events and/or at the request of faculty.
 Every attempt is made to give students advance notice of schedule changes.

-• Students planning to transfer into this program may contact the program chair with questions.
+• Students planning to transfer into this program may contact the department chair with questions.

 Program Accreditation